linuxmint/cinnamon-spices-themes/Aura-Glass-Dark/README.md

-Aura Glass Dark is a modern glassmorphism theme inspired by translucent fluid artwork and textures.
+Aura Glass Dark is a modern glassmorphism theme inspired by UI design industry standards.
 It is best paired with:

 - Mint defaults (e.g. Mint-Y icons, Mint-Y window borders)
 - Dark wallpaper with vibrant gradients